Sulphur Lake Aeration Report 2004-2005

 Lake aeration is a fishery enhancement technique used to maintain dissolved oxygen levels in eutrophic lakes prone to winterkill.
-Ten stocked lakes that are susceptible to winterkill are aerated annually in the Northwest Region.
+Eight stocked lakes that are susceptible to winterkill are aerated annually in the Northwest Region.
+The aerated lakes are Swan, Spring, Moonshine, Cummings, Figure Eight, Cecil Thompson Park Pond, East Dollar and Sulphur.
 These otherwise seasonal fisheries (May - October) provide year round multi-age class fisheries to anglers in areas that have limited angling opportunities.
 The objective of lake aeration is to annually sustain dissolved oxygen levels in these lakes at or above 3.0 mg/l.
 Maintaining the dissolved oxygen at this level or higher ensures the survival of trout throughout the winter (Fast 1994).

 The Alberta Forest Service built the campsite in 1971 and Fish and Wildlife Division of Alberta Sustainable Resource Development began stocking fish in 1958 with moderate success.
 A beaver dam that controlled the lake level, washed out in 1978.
 By the spring of 1980, the water levels had dropped 1.3 meters.
 A water control structure was proposed to retain the recreation value of the lake.
 In the winter of 1983, a sheet pile weir was built at a cost of just under $80,000.